alebel94/Stocks_API_AB_NK/README.md

 # stocks-api-ab-nk

-This is a Flask api, stocks-api-ab-nk, that recieves a pull request from TD Ameritrade's API.
+This is a Flask api, stocks-api-ab-nk, that receives a pull request from TD Ameritrade's API.

 Data requested from TD Ameritrade will include historic price data.